beauterre/MG-asvg/README.md

 # MG-asvg
 Animated SVG timelines on any page with the Making Games - Animated SVG player.
 (MG-ASVG.js) I  made this, because I want to sell web-animation and nobody seems to have a good way of placing these in - for instance - wordpress.
+Animated Gif has it´s drawbacks especially if you want to support multi-res displays like the Ipad or if you want to start and stop your animation with javascript.
+So I thought, why not make a general solution and give it away for free on github.
+This way, I get people using it and I´ll find more issues and this will make my product more stable.

 ## MG-asvg-player
 MG-ASVG.js is the script you have to include to play these kind of animations, anywhere on the page.